TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Library cleanup (remove unused code)

-## Phase 4
+## Long term content

-Phase 4 is similar to phase 2, its simply content that is planned for the mod but not required for the first beta.
-After the requirements of this phase are satisfied the mod will be ready for full release status, however the mod should be mostly playable during phase 2 or 3.
+This section just describes some content that will be in the mod eventually, but is far off being done.

 ### Tools